poult-lab/daily-word/english_words_ learning.md

 | **Liquid Level** | Partially submerged                   | Fully submerged              |
 | **End Result**   | Tender meat with a concentrated sauce | Tender meat in a thick gravy |

+#### 03/21.01

+01.denounce [dɪˈnaʊns]

+[verb] China Denounces Covid Testing Rules Imposed on Its Travelers.

+"to strongly criticize sb/sth that you think is wrong, illegal, etc."

+[v] Renowned Chinese director Chen Kaige publicly denounced his father, filmmaker Chen Huai'ai, during the Cultural Revolution (1966–1976) when he was a 14-year-old Red Guard.

+"to tell the police, the authorities, etc. about sb's illegal political activities"

+> denounce vs report
+>
+> [Denounce](https://www.google.com/search?q=Denounce&newwindow=1&sca_esv=f8af17cac5cf6abe&sxsrf=ANbL-n6qjxsSky-_3aQKZmqc30_6U37xHA%3A1774154328723&ei=WHK_abXsK-Db1e8Pm-WCuAw&biw=1858&bih=1614&oq=denounce+vs+repo&gs_lp=Egxnd3Mtd2l6LXNlcnAiEGRlbm91bmNlIHZzIHJlcG8qAggAMgQQABgeMgUQABjvBTIFEAAY7wUyBRAAGO8FMggQABiABBiiBDIIEAAYgAQYogRImkhQ6wRY4UFwA3gBkAEAmAH3AaABqw-qAQYwLjEzLjG4AQPIAQD4AQGYAhGgAv8PwgIKEAAYsAMY1gQYR8ICChAjGIAEGCcYigXCAgsQLhiABBjRAxjHAcICBRAAGIAEwgIMECMYgAQYExgnGIoFwgIFEC4YgATCAggQABiABBjLAcICBhAAGAUYHsICBhAAGAgYHpgDAIgGAZAGCpIHBjMuMTMuMaAH2WKyBwYwLjEzLjG4B-8PwgcGMC4zLjE0yAdBgAgA&sclient=gws-wiz-serp&ved=2ahUKEwibqNj92LKTAxX8sVYBHfoIKXcQgK4QegQIARAC) means to publicly condemn or criticize someone/something strongly, focusing on moral disapproval, whereas [report](https://www.google.com/search?q=report&newwindow=1&sca_esv=f8af17cac5cf6abe&sxsrf=ANbL-n6qjxsSky-_3aQKZmqc30_6U37xHA%3A1774154328723&ei=WHK_abXsK-Db1e8Pm-WCuAw&biw=1858&bih=1614&oq=denounce+vs+repo&gs_lp=Egxnd3Mtd2l6LXNlcnAiEGRlbm91bmNlIHZzIHJlcG8qAggAMgQQABgeMgUQABjvBTIFEAAY7wUyBRAAGO8FMggQABiABBiiBDIIEAAYgAQYogRImkhQ6wRY4UFwA3gBkAEAmAH3AaABqw-qAQYwLjEzLjG4AQPIAQD4AQGYAhGgAv8PwgIKEAAYsAMY1gQYR8ICChAjGIAEGCcYigXCAgsQLhiABBjRAxjHAcICBRAAGIAEwgIMECMYgAQYExgnGIoFwgIFEC4YgATCAggQABiABBjLAcICBhAAGAUYHsICBhAAGAgYHpgDAIgGAZAGCpIHBjMuMTMuMaAH2WKyBwYwLjEzLjG4B-8PwgcGMC4zLjE0yAdBgAgA&sclient=gws-wiz-serp&ved=2ahUKEwibqNj92LKTAxX8sVYBHfoIKXcQgK4QegQIARAD) refers to informing authorities about an incident or wrongdoing, focusing on factual notification.

+#### 03/22.04

+01.duel /ˈdjuːəl/ /ˈduːəl/

+[n] He had killed a man in a duel.

+"A duel is a formal fight between two people in which they use guns or swords in order to settle a quarrel."

+[v] *President Donald Trump and Tehran issuing dueling warnings regarding the Strait of Hormuz.*

+"To duel means to fight a duel or be involved in a conflict."

+02.strait  [streɪt]

+[noun] The Biden administration is watching for any moves by China to close off the Taiwan Strait, and they would prefer that Nancy Pelosi cancel her planned trip.

+"a narrow passage of water that connects two seas or large areas of water"

+03.hiatus [haɪˈeɪtəs]

+[noun] After a three-year hiatus due to the COVID-19 pandemic./The latest move came three weeks after China's tourism authorities announced the decision to lift the ban on group tours to South Korea, ending a six-year hiatus caused by frayed relations following the deployment of a U.S. defense system here./ Korean short film fest returns after 4-year hiatus./ The free concert in Gwanghwamun Square in Seoul on Saturday saw all seven members - Jin, Suga, J-Hope, RM, Jimin, V, and Jung Kook - perform together for the first time since they went on hiatus in 2022, in order to enlist for mandatory military service.

+"a pause in activity when nothing happens"

+04.enlist /ɪnˈlɪst/

+[v] to enlist as a soldier.

+"to join or to make sb join the armed forces" /call up , conscript , draft

+#### 03/23.03

+01.initiate /ɪˈnɪʃieɪt , ɪˈnɪʃiət/

+[v] We are initiating a high-impact research project for publication in **IEEE Access (Q1, IF: 3.2)**.

+"to make sth begin"

+02.intent [ɪnˈtent]

+[adj] an intent gaze/look./Trump tells CNBC ‘we are very intent on making a deal’ with Iran.

+"showing strong interest and attention"

+[adj] {~ on/upon sth | ~ on/upon doing sth} They were intent on murder. "determined to do sth, especially sth that will harm other people"

+[adj] {~ on/upon sth} I was so intent on my work that I didn't notice the time.

+"giving all your attention to sth"

+[noun] {~ (to do sth)}She denies possessing the drug with intent to supply. "what you intend to do"

+> Intention and intent are synonyms, but with a subtle difference. **Intention implies a general desire or plan to accomplish something, while intent is a little stronger, indicating a firm resolve to get it done**.
+Intent can be used as a noun or adjective.

+03.worship /ˈwɜːrʃɪp/

+[n] Xi Just Can’t Shake GDP Worship.

+"a strong feeling of love and respect for sb/sth"

+#### 03/27.01

+01.expertise /ˌekspɜːrˈtiːz/

+[n] Zelensky visits Saudi Arabia after offering Ukraine's drone expertise.

+"expert knowledge or skill in a particular subject, activity or job"

+#### 03/29.05

+01.Pentagon /ˈpentəɡɑːn/

+[n] "a flat shape with five straight sides and five angles"

+[n] The Pentagon is preparing for weeks of ground operations in Iran, the Washington Post reported Saturday, citing U.S. officials.
+The plans could involve raids by Special Operations and conventional infantry troops, the Post reported.
+Whether President Donald Trump would approve any of those plans remains uncertain, according to the Post.

+"the building near Washington DC that is the headquarters of the US Department of Defence and the military leaders"

+02.infantry /ˈɪnfəntri/

+[n] "soldiers who fight on foot"

+> - **陆军：** Army
+> - **海军：** Navy
+> - **空军：** Air Force
+> - **海军陆战队：** Marine Corps (缩写: MC) 或 Marines
+> - **陆军 (Army)**：是一个完整的**军种**。它包含了地面作战所需的一切，不仅有战斗人员，还包括医生、厨师、修车的机械师、飞行员（直升机）和会计。
+> - **步兵 (Infantry)**：是陆军中的一个**战斗分支**。他们是专门负责“走路、带枪、近距离与敌作战”的士兵。

+03.shed /ʃed/

+[v] The factory is shedding a large number of jobs./Beijing’s surprise intervention on Meta’s Manus rattles tech founders, VCs eyeing ‘China shedding’.

+"to get rid of sth that is no longer wanted"

+04.bar [bɑː(r)]

+[noun] We met at a bar called the Flamingo.

+"a place where you can buy and drink alcoholic and other drinks"

+[verb] {usually passive} All the doors and windows were barred.

+"to close sth with a bar or bars"

+[verb] Two police officers were barring her exit.

+"to block a road, path, etc. so that nobody can pass"

+[verb] SK hynix Inc.’s plan to upgrade its chip making plant in Wuxi, China, has faced a major setback after Washington has barred ASML from shipping EUV to Chinese turf./The Chinese government started reviewing whether Manus’ sale had violated laws governing technology exports and outbound investment, and barred co-founders Xiao Hong and Ji Yichao from leaving China for Singapore, according to a [Financial Times report](https://www.ft.com/content/d9123d9d-c807-41d6-8a17-80ff1111834a?syn-25a6b1a6=1) earlier this week.

+"to ban or prevent sb from doing sth"

+[prep] The students all attended, bar two who were ill.

+"except for sb/sth"

+05.rat race /ræt reɪs/

+[phrase] The influencer Zhang Xuefeng was known for no-nonsense, some said cynical, advice about how to win in China’s educational rat race.
+He died at 41.

+"If you talk about getting out of the rat race, you mean leaving a job or way of life in which people compete aggressively with each other to be successful."

+#### 03/30.03

+01.seize  [siːz]

+[verb] {~ sth (from sb)} She tried to seize the gun from him./ "to take sb/sth in your hand suddenly and using force" -grab-

+[verb] {~ sth (from sb)} They seized the airport in a surprise attack./Trump says he is considering seizing Iran's Kharg Island, as oil price rises.

+"to take control of a place or situation, often suddenly and violently"

+02.asthma [ˈæsmə]

+[n] She was sick with asthma and I went to visist her but you know asthma is nothing bad.

+"气喘;哮喘" “a medical condition of the chest that makes breathing difficult”

+03.pneumonia /nuːˈmoʊniə/

+[n] My mum was fine, she just had pnemonia she left us within a week and I couldnt even go, this makes me more sad.

+"a serious illness affecting one or both lungs that makes breathing difficult"

+#### 04/01.03

+01.alphabet soup

+[noun] It is completely normal to find this confusing!
+The jump from standard neural network code to custom attention mechanisms can look like alphabet soup.

+"Alphabet soup is **a metaphor for an abundance of abbreviations or acronyms**."

+02.metaphor /ˈmetəfər/

+[n] the writer's striking use of metaphor

+"a word or phrase used to describe sb/sth else, in a way that is different from its normal use, in order to show that the two things have the same qualities and to make the description more powerful, for example She has a heart of stone ; the use of such words and phrases"

+03.acronym /ˈækrənɪm/

+[n] "a word formed from the first letters of the words that make up the name of sth, for example ‘AIDS’ is an acronym for ‘acquired immune deficiency syndrome’"

+#### 04/02

+01.oblige [əˈblaɪdʒ]

+[v] Parents are obliged by law to send their children to school./Additionally, businesses seeking to use outdoor autonomous driving robots are obliged to have insurance coverage./However, the journal is notobliged to use the suggested reviewers.
+Final selectionof reviewers will be determined by the editors.

+"to force sb to do sth, by law, because it is a duty, etc."

+[v] {~ sb (by doing sth) | ~ sb (with sth)} Call me if you need any help─I'd be happy to oblige .

+"to help sb by doing what they ask or what you know they want"

+02.platessa [plaˈtɛs.sa] /European plaice /pleɪs/

+[n] [European plaice](https://www.google.com/search?q=European+plaice&newwindow=1&sca_esv=4a0fe2a7222f0b7f&biw=2412&bih=1470&sxsrf=ANbL-n4pBP-XOPVZVptmpSNAWs_oOLNNyQ%3A1775197290587&ei=alzPaYy4I7G60-kPx5H58Aw&oq=pleuronectes+nutrition+&gs_lp=Egxnd3Mtd2l6LXNlcnAiF3BsZXVyb25lY3RlcyBudXRyaXRpb24gKgIIADIFECEYoAFIuB1QhwpYhwpwAXgAkAEAmAGyAaABsgGqAQMwLjG4AQHIAQD4AQGYAgGgArYBmAMAiAYBkgcDMC4xoAe5AbIHAzAuMbgHtgHCBwMwLjHIBwGACAA&sclient=gws-wiz-serp&mstk=AUtExfBr6ODZkv3K4960rVRNx4xZxs-omeeg1NY4vxaCekkxLFW3tmO_beq6Uik42Zsi2nS9ZJibwvCl8tW8QuLTAFRImCqFZY8syABgmsABPolTNlroz6G0qZVNX46xDvwf5xLTmLyyT8oE6nCQUmQn0JPQvNtI2Di43IVS4aIMVyeDBP_4WMZXicuVN5X5ABrYXe56Eg6JULy09_IkIBxu60vdBo_itB3-Y994duVKGJDxMeTqAivdhfefWCPvB5t4O5KyH4oliSAjl2ZysS6nij6U&csui=3&ved=2ahUKEwij_J6shdGTAxXkh1YBHdSLK1kQgK4QegQIARAB) (*Pleuronectes platessa*) is a nutritious, lean white fish, typically providing about 70–80 calories, 15–17g of protein, and only 0.8–1.5g of fat per 100g serving.
+It is high in essential omega-3 fatty acids (EPA+DHA), taurine, and selenium, making it a healthy low-fat protein source. "a flat sea fish that is used for food"

+03.salmon [ˈsæmən]

+[noun] wild and farmed salmon.

+"a large fish with silver skin and pink flesh that is used for food.
+Salmon live in the sea but swim up rivers to lay their eggs."

+#### 04/09

+01.hardliner /ˌhɑːrdˈlaɪnər/

+[n] Why ceasefire deal with US has unsettled Iran's hardliners.

+"The hardliners in a group such as a political party are the people who support a strict, fixed set of ideas that are often extreme, and who refuse to accept any change in them."